 It is important to gauge the key difference between NSE and BSE.
 This will give us additional clarity on the subject matter.

 - BSE is Asia’s oldest stock exchange and has been recognized as the fastest stock exchange in the world.
 Incorporated in 1875, BSE has been the first to be granted permanent recognition under the Securities Contract (Regulation) Act, 1956.
-The exchange had designed the screen based automated trading mechanism termed as the BSE On-Line Trading (BOLT) in 1995.
+The exchange had designed the screen-based automated trading mechanism termed as the BSE On-Line Trading (BOLT) in 1995.
 NSE has been affiliated with being the leading stock exchange of the country and was the first to have launched an electronic screen-based automated trading system in 1994.

-- Some of the tops traded companies on BSE with high market capitalization are Reliance Industries Ltd, Tata Consultancy Services Ltd, HDFC Bank Ltd, ITC Ltd, Hindustan Unilever Limited etc. Some of the actively traded securities on NSE as per the October 2018 transactions involve Indiabulls Housing Finance Ltd, Reliance Industries Ltd, HDFC Ltd, Infosys etc.
+- Some of the tops traded companies on BSE with high market capitalization are Reliance Industries Ltd, Tata Consultancy Services Ltd, HDFC Bank Ltd, ITC Ltd, Hindustan Unilever Limited, etc. Some of the actively traded securities on NSE as per the October 2018 transactions involve Indiabulls Housing Finance Ltd, Reliance Industries Ltd, HDFC Ltd, Infosys, etc.

 - BSE provides various facilities such as depository services through the Central Depository Services Ltd. (CDSL), risk management, clearing, and settlement.
-The BSE Institute Limited is the acclaimed capital market educational institute of the exchange.
-NSE played a vital role in the establishment of the first depository in India called as the NSDL (National Securities Depository Limited).
+The BSE Institute Limited is the acclaimed capital marketCapital MarketA capital market is a place where buyers and sellers interact and trade financial securities such as debentures, stocks, debt instruments, bonds, and derivative instruments such as futures, options, swaps, and exchange-traded funds (ETFs).
+There are two kinds of markets: primary markets and secondary markets. educational institute of the exchange.
+NSE played a vital role in the establishment of the first depository in India called the NSDL (National Securities Depository Limited).
 The clearing and settlement process of NSE transactions are undertaken by National Securities Clearing Corporation Ltd. (NSCCL).

 - Arbitrage is a strategy implemented by traders to make use of the price difference between two or more markets with an aim to earn the profit.
-The price of a security may differ on BSE vs NSE.
+The price of a security may differ on BSE vs. NSE.
 An arbitrageur will buy the security in the exchange where it is quoted at a lower price and simultaneously sell the same in the other exchange where it is traded at a higher price.
-The trader must follow the rules outlined for engaging in an arbitrage.
+The trader must follow the rules outlined for engaging in arbitrage.

 BSE and NSE Head to Head Differences